tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 ## Log system set-up basics with docker-swarm

 ### How the logging system works in docker-swarm
-Logs that are generated in docker swarm we can viewed using the command, `docker service logs -f <service-name>`
+We know that logs for docker services that are generated in docker swarm, can be viewed using the command,

+`docker service logs -f <service-name>`

 Docker stores container logs as JSON files by default, but it includes a built-in driver for logging to Syslog endpoints.
 Both JSON and Syslog messages are easy to parse, contain critical information about each container, and are supported by most logging services.